CPAN-Security/security.metacpan.org/docs/glossary.md

 > [!NOTE]
 > * ⚠️  — The definition has problems or errors or may be confusing, and therefore requires correction or additional explanation.
-> * ✍️  — Changes have been made to the original definition, mostly for clarity or consistency.
+> * ✍️  — Editorial updates have been made to the definition, mostly for clarity or consistency.

 ## Glossary